Posted on 02 Apr. 2013

 The High Court’s decision has provided significant clarification regarding the test for claims of misleading and deceptive conduct (and, to a lesser extent, contraventions of continuous disclosure requirements) for publicly listed companies.
 These developments are relevant to both listed companies and those people who read and interpret ASX announcements.

 Of particular note is the approach adopted by the majority to identifying misleading and deceptive conduct.
 Rather than considering whether the statements in question were intended to be statements of opinion or of fact, the Court instead considered what the intended audience of the announcements would have understood the statements to mean, and hence whether the audience would have been misled by them.
-Further, both the majority and minority judgments proceeded on the assumption that the people reading these announcements would have a high degree of business nous and commercial skepticism, which they would apply when reading ASX announcements.
+Further, both the majority and minority judgments proceeded on the assumption that the people reading these announcements would have a high degree of business nous and commercial scepticism, which they would apply when reading ASX announcements.

 Arguably, the High Court’s decision lessens the burden on public companies to be clear and accurate in their statements, and instead shifts responsibility towards market participants, assuming that they will utilise their commercial experience to correctly interpret ambiguous company announcements.
 However, claims brought by investors for misleading and deceptive conduct will be more likely to succeed if the claimants ensure they provide compelling evidence of what they and other market participants in fact understood the relevant announcements to mean.